-Join J. Scott Giaquinta for an in-depth discussion in this video Navigating the Apollo Console, part of Up and Running with Universal Audio UAD-2/Apollo.
+Join J. Scott Giaquinta for an in-depth discussion in this video Navigating the Apollo Console, part of Learning Universal Audio UAD-2/Apollo.

 - The Console application is Apollo's primary software interface.
 Its main function is to control the hardware unit and its mixing and monitoring capabilities.
 You'll only use this if you have an Apollo, so if you're just using other UAD DSP devices such as the PCIe card or the satellite by themselves, this app won't be relevant.
 Since this is an up and running course, I'm not going to be going over every single feature of the Console, but I'll definitely be covering the basics.
 So let's dive in.
 First, let's open it up.
 Remember, these two icons look exactly the same, so make sure you choose Console.

 Now, you can see that this looks very similar to a physical mixing console.
 So if you're familiar with how the routing of one works, you'll already be way ahead of the curve here.
 If not, no worries, I'll explain it as I go.
 Also, I should point out that many of the menu choices we're going to talk about in a second have redundant buttons right on the console.
 I'll point those out as we go.
 So let's start with the menu switch located at the top left here.
 All right, so under File you'll see New, Open, Save, and Save As.
 This is where you can create new sessions, open them, and save them.
 This is useful if you're using the Apollo in several different sessions that you need to switch between regularly.